🇨🇳 中文

 The real competitor isn’t another tool’s pricing — it’s your own hourly rate.
 If Claude Code saves you an hour a day, any of these plans pay for themselves many times over.

-Pricing data current as of February 2026.
+Pricing data current as of March 2026.
 Anthropic updates pricing periodically — check anthropic.com/pricing for the latest.

 Comments